 Many businesses are making the move to the cloud.
 The telecom cloud market in the United States hit $17.15 billion in 2019 and is expected to reach $51 billion by 2025.
 A recent survey found that 81% of organizations have at least one application in the cloud, and more than half use multiple public clouds.
 So – how do you plan this transformation?

-Tap an expert
+Tap a telecom expert

 There are literally hundreds of choices for cloud telecom services on the market.
 Some of them will be an excellent fit for your business; others will not.
 It’s a lot to navigate and a place where it makes sense to bring in an expert.
 We suggest working with a telecom services consultant to provide you with the best options, designed specifically to meet your company’s demands and budget.
 Their fees are usually very low or maybe zero because the service providers give them a little margin.
 BEI is happy to provide a referral to one or more of our partners who specialize in telecom services for a free evaluation – just fill out the form at the bottom of this article.